masechkacat/CLI-SortingAlgorithms-NodeJS/README.md

 # CLI Sorting Algorithms in Node.js

 This project is an interactive command line application that implements popular sorting algorithms in Node.js.
-It provides an easy way to test and understand different sorting algorithms like Bubble Sort, Insertion Sort, Selection Sort, and QuickSort.
+It provides an easy way to test and understand different sorting algorithms like Bubble Sort, Insertion Sort, Selection Sort, QuickSort and MergeSort.

 ## Getting Started